PagerDuty/developer-docs/docs/webhooks/01-Overview.md

 To get started with v3 webhooks, create a _webhook subscription_ using the [Webhook Subscriptions API](https://developer.pagerduty.com/api-reference/b3A6MjkyNDc4NA-create-a-webhook-subscription).

 <!-- theme: info -->
-> ### Migrate to V3 Webhook Subscriptions now!
+> ### Migrate to V3 Webhook Subscriptions
-> If you are currently using V1 webhook extensions and need to migrate them to V3 webhook subscriptions, please follow our migration guide.
+> If you are currently using [V1/V2 webhook extensions](https://support.pagerduty.com/docs/v1v2-webhook-extensions) and need to migrate them to V3 webhook subscriptions, please follow our [migration guide](https://support.pagerduty.com/docs/webhooks#migration-guide) or use our [migration script](https://github.com/PagerDuty/public-support-scripts/tree/master/migrate_webhooks_to_v3) (provided as is).
 >
+> An end-of-life date for V2 webhooks has not been set.
+However, end-of-support for V2 webhooks began on October 31, 2022.
+This means existing integrations based on V2 webhooks will continue to work, however PagerDuty cannot accept any new feature requests or implement bug fixes.
+>
-> V1 webhook extensions became unsupported on November 13, 2021 and will lose functionality in October, 2022.
+> V1 webhook extensions became unsupported on November 13, 2021 and lost functionality on October 31, 2022.
+Please see [Webhook V1 Alternatives](https://support.pagerduty.com/docs/v1-webhook-alternatives) for a list of affected integrations and alternative solutions.

 ## Webhook Subscriptions

 V3 webhooks are configured by creating a _webhook subscription_ which contains three main components: